 During the course you’ll dive into creative forms such as fiction, poetry, drama and game narratives.
 You’ll gain confidence as you explore the wide range of job options open to professionally trained writers.

 If you love words and want to work with them, this is the course for you.
-We will help you to develop your own creative practice and distinctive voice, and in addition you will study commercial writing – in newspapers and magazines, broadcast media, and business copywriting.
+We will help you to develop your own creative practice and distinctive voice, and in addition you will study commercial writing – in newspapers, magazines and broadcast media.
 You will also learn about marketing techniques, so that you can present your best face to employers and the publishing industry.

 Applicants should normally have 32 UCAS Tariff points.
 We will also welcome applications from students with few or no formal Level 3 qualifications who wish to return to education and applicants may be asked to attend an interview.